Apply for Admission

 HCC is offering a blended learning environment with three different formats during the coronavirus pandemic:

 - Hybrid: Learn both in person and online.
 These are courses that have been approved for some amount of face-to-face interaction on campus.
-When on campus, all students and employees must wear face coverings at all times.
+When on campus, masks are required indoors in all buildings and facilities.

 - Scheduled remote: Meet at designated times in an online classroom.
 These courses will meet in real time, and at the times listed in the class schedule.
 Courses will be listed as Scheduled Zoom, Scheduled Blackboard, or Scheduled Canvas in the class schedule.